vudayani/spring-ai-mcp-workshop/mcp-server-demo/README.md

 ./mvnw spring-boot:run
 ```

 The server will start on port `8081`.
-Now you can proceed to the second part of the `mcp-client-demo` to connect to this server over HTTP.
+Now you can proceed to the [Option B: Connecting via HTTP (Streamable Transport)](https://github.com/vudayani/spring-ai-mcp-workshop/blob/main/mcp-client-demo/README.md#option-b-connecting-via-http-streamable-transport) section of the `mcp-client-demo` to connect to this server over HTTP.

 ---